 |EDEC A321||Language, Reading and Culture||3|

 |EDEC A407||Observation, Documentation, and Assessment of Young Children||3|

 |EDFN A300||Philosophical and Social Context of American Education||3|

 |or EDFN A304||Comparative Education|

 |EDEC A403||Mathematics and Science in Early Childhood||3|

-Candidates who complete an internship (Student Teaching Experience) in the primary grades (pre-K-3rd grade) may apply for teacher certification, pre-K-3rd grade.
-Following are the requirements for an institutional recommendation for teacher certification, pre-K-3rd grade from the Alaska Department of Education:
+The degree is designed to meet the requirements for state licensure.
+Following are the requirements for a State Approved Verification form for teacher certification, pre-K-3rd grade from the Alaska Department of Education:

 - Major Requirements completed with a minimum grade of C.